Heraclius the Elder: Revolt against Phocas

 In 608, the Exarchate of Africa under Heraclius the Elder revolted against Emperor Phocas.
-The subsequent campaign against Phocas was portrayed by Byzantine historians as avenging the death of Maurice, which might have been part of the motivation of this revolt.
+The subsequent campaign against Phocas was portrayed by Byzantine historians as avenging the death of Maurice, which might have been part of the motivation for this revolt.
 The other part, however, would be what Walter Emil Kaegi termed "cold political calculations": Carthage was at a safe distance from Constantinople and Phocas could not easily launch an attack against it.
 The relative wealth of the Exarchate of Africa could well enough finance a revolt.
 Phocas's regime arguably needed the grain and revenues from Africa, while the Exarchate sustained itself with relative ease.
 Meanwhile, the Persian shah Khosrau II had secured control of Dara and was mobilizing his troops for a large-scale invasion into Byzantine territories.
 News of this campaign could have well reached Heraclius the Elder.
 With Phocas facing two separate military fronts, the emperor would be unable to concentrate the majority of his troops on either one of them, encouraging Heraclius the Elder of his chances to succeed in this confrontation.

 After their revolt, Heraclius the Elder and Heraclius the Younger were proclaimed joint consuls.
 There is no indication in the sources on how this was achieved, i.e., whether Heraclius the Elder was self-appointed or officially proclaimed by the Senate of Carthage, "whose members had no legal right to designate a Roman consul".
 Nevertheless, the significance of the proclamation was evident.
 No private individuals had been proclaimed consuls since the reign of Justinian I (r.
 527–565).
 Since then it was merely another title exclusively used by the Byzantine emperors.
 By this proclamation, Heraclius the Elder was arguably making a first step towards becoming emperor himself, while legitimizing his connection to the long history of Rome.
 The mints of Carthage and later Alexandria produced coins depicting Heraclius the Elder and his namesake son wearing consular robes.